fbpx

 Now let's take a look at each one of these immigration categories in turn.

 People from the other Nordic countries have an easier time with the immigration process.
-Citizens of Sweden, Denmark, Finland and Iceland who come to work in Norway must go in person to a tax office to obtain a tax deduction card.
+Citizens of Denmark, Finland, Iceland, and Sweden who come to work in Norway must go in person to a tax office to register and obtain a tax deduction card.

 The flags of the Nordic nations